TobiasPersson78/AdventOfCode2024/README.md

 - Code is written compact, but not extremely compact.
 This means a lot of chained LINQ expressions instead of `for`-loops, but variable names should still be descriptive.
 - Few lines of code has higher priority than not having code duplication.
+- The latest version of C# and .NET can be used, and preferably should if there's a suitable task that can use the new features of the language and runtime.